metakirby5/zenbu/README.md

 either be paths or, if located in (by default) ~/.config/whizkers/variable_sets/, extension-less filenames.
 Environment variable support is available; simply put the name of the variable in mustache brackets.
-Finally, diffs between the current destination files and template renderings are available via command-line flag.
+Order of precedence is: last YAML variable defined > first YAML variable defined > environment variables Finally, diffs between the current destination files and template renderings are available via command-line flag.

 positional arguments:
   variable_files   additional variable files